Last Updated on October 8, 2023 by Samantha Harris

-You’ll notice the individual scutes raising, but they may not all raise at the same time.
+You’ll notice the individual scutes raising, but they may not all raise simultaneously.
 Pyramiding doesn’t always happen evenly; some scutes may be taller or shorter than others.

-Due to the scutes beginning to raise, a tortoise’s shell may take on a lumpy appearance.
+Due to the scutes beginning to rise, a tortoise’s shell may have a lumpy appearance.

 When looking at a tortoise’s shell from a particular angle, you may not notice the lumpy appearance if the pyramiding is at an early stage.